dimitri-thomopulos/hig/README.md

 for Windows will soon be available).
 It is sufficient to execute it, however the Users should convert the excel files into semicolon separated CSV files.
 The necessary spreadsheet is "Prezzi-Prices".
 However, we remind you to accept the [terms of use of http://www.mercatoelettrico.org/](https://www.mercatoelettrico.org/En/Tools/Accessodati.aspx?ReturnUrl=%2fEn%2fDownload%2fDownloadDati.aspx%3fval%3dMGP_Prezzi&val=MGP_Prezzi).
+The folder named "Prices" must contain separate CSV files, each one with data separated by semicolons, all in the same folder.
+There should be one CSV file for each considered year, and each file should be named 'Year' year.csv.
+Subfolders, zip files, or Excel files are not required.
+In this repository, there are examples of files in the correct format.
+However, please note that the data provided are realistic but not real.
+To obtain real price data, it is necessary to download the files available on the website http://www.mercatoelettrico.org/ either directly or through the aforementioned script.

 ## Installation
 To install the genearator on any Linux O.S. it is sufficient to run " make ".